amarmer/Lambda-Metaprogramming-LMP/README.md

 ```
 `std::array<typename decltype(type)::type, size>` compiles because `size` is `std::integral_constant` which has `constexpr` cast operator to `int`.

-Very oftem TMP is used with recursion.
-For instance, a classic example of calculating factorial using TMP:
+Oftem TMP is used with recursion.
+For instance, a classic example of calculating factorial using TMP.
 ```C++
 template <unsigned int n>
 constexpr int factorial() {